VladyslavKshenin/rtfm_water_tracker_frontend/README.en.md

 ## Getting Started

 1. Return to the root directory: `cd ..`
-2. Install backend dependencies: `npm install`
+2. Install dependencies: `npm install`
 3. Start the server: `npm start`
 4. Open a web browser and go to `http://localhost:3000/`